adamrtalbot/detect-nf-test-changes/README.md

 ### Ignoring paths

 You may want to ignore paths such as docs, strings etc. To do this, specify a list of strings separated by spaces.
 This supports globbing so use `*` to match multiple.

-Note: specifying a filename (e.g. `main.nf`) will match all instances of `main.nf`, regardless of directory.
-If you wish to match a path in the root of the directory use a relative path (`./main.nf`).
+Python [fnmatch.fnmatch](https://docs.python.org/3/library/fnmatch.html) is used for matching the ignored paths.
+Here are some example,

+- `.git/*`: Ignore all files and directories inside the `.git` directory
+- `.gitpod.yml`: Ignore `.gitpod.yml` file in the root directory
+- `*.md`: Ignore all the Markdown files
+- `tests/local/*`: Ignore all files and directories inside the `tests/local/` directory

+Do not use the relative path (`./`) at the start of the glob pattern as it will nullify the glob matching.

 ```yaml
 steps: